-MODEL TITLE IX GRIEVANCE PROCEDURES
+MODEL TITLE IX INVESTIGATION PROCEDURES

 Purpose

 [College or University] recognizes its responsibility to investigate, resolve, implement corrective measures, and monitor the educational environment and workplace to stop, remediate, and prevent discrimination on the basis of sex, as required by Title IX of the Educational Amendments of 1972, Title VII of the Civil Rights Act of 1964, the Violence Against Women Reauthorization Act, and Washington State’s Law Against Discrimination, and their implementing regulations.
-To this end, [College or University] has enacted [Cite to Title IX Policy] and adopted the following Title IX Grievance Procedure for receiving and investigating Sexual Harassment allegations arising during education programs and activities.
+To this end, [College or University] has enacted [Cite to Title IX Policy] and adopted the following Title IX Investigation Procedure for receiving and investigating Sexual Harassment allegations arising during education programs and activities.
 Any individual found responsible for violating [College or University]’s Title IX policy is subject to disciplinary action up to and including dismissal from the [College or University] educational programs and activities and/or termination of employment.

-Application of this Title IX Grievance Procedure is restricted to allegations of “Sexual Harassment,” as that term is defined in 34 C.F.R. §106.30.
-Nothing in this procedure limits or otherwise restricts the [College or University]’s ability to investigate and pursue discipline based on alleged violations of other federal, state, and local laws, their implementing regulations, and other college policies prohibiting gender discrimination through processes set forth in the [College or University]’s code of student conduct, employment contracts, employee handbooks, and collective bargaining agreements.
+Application of this Title IX Investigation Procedure is restricted to allegations of “Sexual Harassment,” as that term is defined in 34 C.F.R. §106.30.
+Nothing in this procedure limits or otherwise restricts the [College or University]’s ability to investigate and pursue discipline based on alleged violations of other federal, state, and local laws, their implementing regulations, and other college policies prohibiting discrimination on the basis of sex through processes set forth in the [College or University]’s code of student conduct, employment contracts, employee handbooks, and collective bargaining agreements.

 Definitions

-For purposes of this Title IX Grievance Procedure, the following terms are defined as follows:
+For purposes of this Title IX InvestigationProcedure, the following terms are defined as follows:

 “Consent” means knowing, voluntary, and clear permission by word or action, to engage in mutually agreed upon sexual activity.
 Each party has the responsibility to make certain that the other has consented before engaging in the activity.
 For consent to be valid, there must be at the time of the act of sexual intercourse or sexual contact actual words or conduct indicating freely given agreement to have sexual intercourse or sexual contact.